datacarpentry/astronomy-python/_episodes/06-photo.md

 In the previous cell we have assigned the color and magnitude to variables `x` and `y`, respectively.
-We've done this out of convenience and to keep the code readable since the table variables and column names are long and `x` includes an operation between two columns.
+We have done this out of convenience and to keep the code readable since the table variables and column names are long and `x` includes an operation between two columns.